supermasita/blog.supermasita.com/music.md

 ---

 ## [Supermasita](https://open.spotify.com/artist/7zCW65GE1YwPDTYk7POovN)
-This is my solo project.
-Only one EP so far, but the idea is to be able to create a few of them a year, with whatever kind of music I feel like making at the time.
+This is my solo project, with only two EPs/Singles so far, but the idea is to be able to create a few of them a year, with whatever kind of music I feel like making at the time.

 #### "Mientras espero" (2021)
 ![Mientras espero album cover](https://blog.supermasita.com/assets/music/SUPERMASITA-2021-Mientras_espero.jpg)